kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 However, there may be side effects.
 The adversary might learn that the client has a certificate by observing the length of the messages sent.
-There may also be side-effects, especially in situations where the client is prompted to e.g. approve use or unlock a certificate stored encrypted or on a smart card.
+There may also be side effects, especially in situations where the client is prompted to e.g. approve use or unlock a certificate stored encrypted or on a smart card.